LBCrion/sfwbar/README.md

 and the taskbar functionality shall for with any compositor supportinig foreign toplevel protocol, but the pager, switcher and placement functionality requires sway (or at least i3 IPC support).

+* Please note that configuration file format has changed between 0.9 and 1.0 series *

 SFWBar is licensed under GNU GPL
 Weather icons are from yr.no and are licensed under MIT license